-Course Code: BH-ENG605 Credits:6 Max.
+Course Code: BH-ENG605 Credits: 6 Max.
 Marks: 150 Internal Assessment: 30 Theory : 120 Time: 3 Hours

-- 1. They will be familiarized with the performing arts. - 2. they will be able to understand the various theories of Drama. - 3.
-They will be able to Learn Literature through theatre. - 4.
-They will be familiarized with the different types of theatres.
+BH-ENG605.1 They will be familiarized with performing arts.

+BH-ENG605.2 They will be able to understand various theories of Drama.

+BH-ENG605.3 They will be able to learn literature through theatre.

+BH-ENG605.4They will be familiarized with different types of theatres.

 - 1. The students are required to attempt five questions in all. - 2.
 Question No.1 is compulsory. - 3.
-Attempt one question from each of the 4 Units. - 4.
-All questions carry equal marks.
+Attempt one question from each of the 4 Units.

+4. All questions carry equal marks.

-- 2. Besides question No.1, which is compulsory, a candidate shall attempt 4 questions selecting one question each from the four units, attempting five questions in all. - 3.
+- 1. The paper-setter will set 9 questions in all. - 2.
+Besides question No.1, which is compulsory, a candidate shall attempt 4 questions selecting one question each from the four units, attempting five questions in all. - 3.
 Question No. 1 shall have four short answer type questions evenly spread over all the four units.
 The student shall attempt all the four questions in about 150 words each.